deepkush97/inmemory-notes-app-ts/README.md

 ## Introduction

 - Made a in memory notes application which will be local to your browser.
-- It's been made using Typescript, React,Material-UI, react-router-dom.
+- It's been made using Typescript, React,Material-UI, react-router-dom, Dexie.js.
+- Stores the notes in IndexDB of the browser to persist the notes data.

 ## Future Scope

-- Store the notes in localStorage or IndexDB of the browser to persist the notes data.
 - RichTextEditor to provide more functionality over simple text.